 If using a bread maker, set the cycle to dough and start.

 For a stand mixer, mix until the ingredients come together and then continue to mix for a further 5 minutes on a medium speed.
 Stop the mixer, remove any dough on the hook and place into the bowl, cover with a damp cloth until the dough has doubled in size – approx an hour.

 Once doubled in size, remove the cloth and mix again for 5 minutes as before – this will knock back the dough.

-Once the dough cycle has finished on the bread maker, start it again and allow to mix for 5 minutes to knock back the dough.
+When the dough cycle has finished on the bread maker, start it again and allow to mix for 5 minutes to knock back the dough.

-Whilst the dough is knocking back, lightly grease 2 baking trays with a little butter.
+While the dough is knocking back, lightly grease 2 baking trays with a little butter.

 Place the rolls onto the baking sheet, as each one is formed.
 Space well apart, I placed 4 rolls on each sheet.

 Cover both trays with a clean tea towel and leave the rolls until doubled in size – about 1 hour.

 Baking The Knotted Poppyseed Rolls